Menu Icon

 Symmetry OCD

-Symmetry or Ordering OCD is another prevalent type in which the person has an overwhelming urge to set things in order or maintain them in alignment.
-They have a continual chorus in their heads that says "this is not right," which can make it difficult for them to operate functionally.
-They resort to compulsive behaviours such as rewriting a certain paragraph until it has no flaws or adjusting a certain chair to an angle that satisfies their mind.
+Symmetry or ordering obsessive-compulsive disorder OCD is another prevalent type in which the person has an overwhelming urge to set things in order or maintain them in alignment.
+They have a continual chorus in their heads that says "This is not right," which can make it difficult for them to operate functionally.
+They resort to compulsive behaviors such as rewriting a certain paragraph until it has no flaws or adjusting a certain chair to an angle that satisfies their mind.

 Sexual obsessions